Sommaire

 Noise Reduction (DxO Denoising Technologies): “1- DxO Standard” preset activates it from the beginning.

-PhotoLab knows the camera, the selected sensitivity and the lighting of the scene. it will automatically apply an optimized noise treatment to the areas that need it.
+PhotoLab knows the camera, the selected sensitivity and the lighting of the scene.
+It will automatically apply an optimized noise treatment to the areas that need it.

 We imagine in our image, that it limits its action to dark cobblestones.